Lafont Eyewear at Goo Goo Eyes

 Well known for their premier craftsmanship and French manufacturing, the Lafont designs have a creative, colorful style that evolved under the creative direction of Philippe and Laurence Lafont, the late founders of the brand.

-Today, their sons, Matthieu and Thomas, continue the traditional and innovative spirit of their parents’ work in eyewear collections for men, women, and children with distinguished creativity unique to their brand.
+Today, their sons, Matthieu and Thomas, continue their parents’ traditional and innovative spirit in eyewear collections for men, women, and children with distinguished creativity unique to their brand.

 What To Look For